Jump to topic

 While your permanent crown is being made, a temporary crown will be placed to protect the abutment tooth.
 During this transition period, avoid eating foods that could dislodge or break the temporary crown, including:

-You can return to normal eating habits after positioning of the permanent crown is complete.
+You can return to normal eating habits after the positioning of the permanent crown is complete.
 However, it is important to avoid sticky foods for another 24 hours following the procedure.

 The cost of a dental crown depends on the type needed.
 Most PPO plans pay 50% to an in-network dentist for a crown.